thenaturalwill/pfsense-analytics/README.md

 # 2. Initial Index creation

-We now have to create the Indices in Elasticsearch for the pfSense logs in System / Indices
+Next we have to create the Indices in Elasticsearch for the pfSense logs in System / Indices

 ![Indices](https://www.sysadminsdecuba.com/wp-content/uploads/2018/04/Indice-Pfsense-606x1024.png)